Russo-Circassian War: Expulsion and genocide

+As many as 1 to 1.5 million Circassians were forced to flee, but less than half survived.
 Ottoman archives show nearly 1 million migrants entering their land from the Caucasus by 1879, with nearly half of them dying on the shores as a result of diseases.
-If Ottoman archives are correct, it would make it the biggest exile of the 19th century, and indeed, in support of the Ottoman archives, the Russian census of 1897 records only 150,000 Circassians, one tenth of the original number, still remaining in the now conquered region.
+If these archives are correct, it was the biggest exile of the 19th century.
+Corroborating the archives, the Russian census of 1897 records only 150,000 Circassians, one tenth of the original number, remaining in the conquered region.

-90% of people with Circassian descent now live in other countries, primarily in Turkey, Jordan and other countries of the Middle East, with only 500,000–700,000 remaining in what is now Russia.
-The depopulated Circassian lands were resettled by numerous ethnic groups, including Russians, Ukrainians and Georgians.
+90% of people with Circassian descent now live in other countries, primarily in Turkey, Jordan, and other countries of the Middle East, with only 500,000–700,000 remaining in what is now Russia.
+The depopulated Circassian lands were resettled by numerous ethnic groups, including Russians, Ukrainians, and Georgians.